 How can you make sure your Oregon estate plan accounts for the legal transfer of your firearms after your death?

-Establish a revocable gun trust
+How to legally transfer firearms in Oregon: Establish a revocable gun trust

 - Requirements for legal firearms transfers apply to family members as well as beneficiaries outside your family.